mhmd-zbib/ai-recruitment-server/README.md

 ## CI/CD Pipeline

-HireSync uses GitHub Actions for continuous integration and continuous deployment to Render.
+HireSync uses GitHub Actions for continuous integration and continuous deployment with a multi-environment strategy.

 ### Pipeline Overview

-Our CI/CD pipeline automates the following processes:
+Our CI/CD pipeline consists of two parts:

-1. **Validation**: Runs code style checks and static analysis on each push and pull request.
-2. **Testing**: Executes unit tests with a containerized PostgreSQL database.
-3. **Build**: Compiles the application and builds the Docker image.
+1. **Continuous Integration (CI)** - `.github/workflows/ci.yml`:
+   - Code checkout and dependency setup
+   - Code formatting with Spotless
+   - Style checks with Checkstyle and PMD
+   - Unit and integration tests
+   - Code quality analysis with SonarCloud
+   - Build and package the application
+   - Upload build artifacts

+2. **Continuous Deployment (CD)** - `.github/workflows/cd.yml`:
+   - Branch-based deployment to different environments:
+     - `dev` branch → Railway (Development)
+     - `master` branch → Render (Production)
+   - Docker image building and pushing to Docker Hub
+   - Automated deployment to the appropriate platform
+   - Deployment verification with health checks
+   - Notifications of deployment status

+### Environment Strategy

+We use a multi-environment deployment strategy:

+- **Development (Railway)**
-4. **Deployment**: Automatically deploys to Render when changes are pushed to the `dev` branch.
+  - Connected to the `dev` branch
+  - Automatic deployment on successful CI builds
+  - Used for feature testing and integration

+- **Production (Render)**
+  - Connected to the `master` branch
+  - Automatic deployment on successful CI builds
+  - Used for the live, customer-facing application

-### GitHub Secrets
+### Required Secrets

 To use the CI/CD pipeline, you need to set up the following secrets in your GitHub repository:

+- Docker Hub credentials:
+  - `DOCKER_USERNAME`: Your Docker Hub username
+  - `DOCKER_PASSWORD`: Your Docker Hub password

+- Railway deployment:
-- `RENDER_API_KEY`: Your Render API key for triggering deployments
+  - `RAILWAY_TOKEN`: API token for Railway
-- `RENDER_DEV_SERVICE_ID`: The service ID for your development environment on Render

-### Branching Strategy

-- `dev`: Development branch, automatically deployed to the development environment
-- `main`: Production branch, requires pull request approval before merging

-### Setting Up Render Deployment

-1. Create a Render account and create a new web service
-2. Link it to your GitHub repository
-3. Set up environment variables in Render:
+  - `RAILWAY_APP_URL`: URL of your Railway application

-   - `SPRING_PROFILES_ACTIVE=prod`
+- Render deployment:
-   - Database connection details (see above)
-4. Obtain your Render API key and service ID
-5. Add these as secrets to your GitHub repository
-6. The pipeline will now automatically deploy to Render when you push to the `dev` branch

-### Monitoring Deployments

-- GitHub Actions: Check the "Actions" tab in your repository
-- Render Dashboard: Monitor deployment status and logs
+  - `RENDER_DEPLOY_HOOK_URL`: Webhook URL for Render deployment
+  - `RENDER_APP_URL`: URL of your Render application

+- SonarCloud integration:
+  - `